LezWatch/lezwatchtv-wporg/readme.txt

 = 2.0 =

-* [DATE] by Ipstenu
+* October 2021 by Ipstenu
-* New blocks for 'About this Show' and '...
-Of the Day'
+* Updating blocks

 = 1.3 =